Ten Serendipity Economy Lessons Learned from Playing Words with Friends

 In the world of work, and in the greater world, much of your network is opaque despite exabytes of data and promises of transparency.
 The Serendipity Economy exists because much of what takes place in the network is unknowable.
 If all things were known, if all values were recorded and all processes mapped, perhaps then one could craft an algorithm to foretell the future.
 But even in the Science Fiction of Isaac Asimov’s Foundation series and its psychohistory, prediction works only on large scales.
 For individuals, for organizations, and for industries, serendipity reigns.

 The Serendipity Economy framework asserts that one cannot know who knows what within the network, nor how the potential of that network may manifest itself.
 You cannot, in Words with Friends, guess what words your opponents will play, nor the point totals of those words.
 And remember, Words with Friends is a bounded world consisting of a fixed set of tiles, a fixed playing area with fixed bonus squares, and a relatively stable set of words to draw upon.
 How much more serendipity can we expect from our world and its near-limitless possibilities.
 The Serendipity Economy challenges organizations to relax their notions of predictability and forecasted value in favor of the agility necessary to leverage value as it emerges.

 5. Each move creates a new context

 Change is hard.
-Every person who has ever put in a new IT system, experienced a management change or been involved in a merger or acquisition complains about how their world has turned upside down.
-New context is something we experience all of the time.
-Individuals or organizations who ignore a change in context and keep moving along a predetermined path risk being as trapped in their markets or their careers as do Word with Friends players failing to leverages small spaces because they focus on double or triple words to the exclusion of overall game progress.
+Every person who has ever put in a new IT system experienced a management change or been involved in a merger or acquisition complains about how their world has turned upside down.
+A new context is something we experience all of the time.
+Individuals or organizations who ignore a change in context and keep moving along a predetermined path risk being trapped in their markets or their careers as do Word with Friends players failing to leverage small spaces because they focus on double or triple words to the exclusion of overall game progress.